joellen/testacious/source/_posts/tooling-around.md

 date: 2016-08-21 16:17:28
 ---

 My current team embraces API first, which is exciting to experience first-hand.
-That means we have plenty of time to write some tests that will run continuously, thus alerting us to an unexpected changes.
+That means we have plenty of time to write some tests that will run continuously, thus alerting us to unexpected changes.
 Note I'm not calling 'unexpected changes' breakage - code is not broken while it is still a work in progress!
 Our automated tests serve as a safety net so that we can make sure any changes are intentional rather than accidental

 To that end, I have taken advantage of three different testing tools for testing several different api's.
 Why three?
 Well, no single tool does everything I need it to do.